evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

         <div class='step' data-step='21'>
             21
             <div class="explain">
-                <p>Once you have those values, you have to add / substract them to the corresponding coordinates of the point <i>M</i> in order to get the coordinates of the centers of the circles.
+                <p>Once you have the lengths of <i>dx</i> and <i>dy</i>, you have to add / substract them to the corresponding coordinates of the point <i>M</i> to get the coordinates of the centers of the circles.
 For example, here it is one of the circles after a substraction...</p>
                 <p>And that's it!</p>
             </div>
         </div>